Ari-Smith-Research/Ari-Smith-Research.github.io/research-interests.md

 - Feminist Philosophies of Technoscience
   - Particularly, the philosophies of Karen Barad, Susan Leigh Star, and Donna Haraway
 - Preference Elicitation Technologies
+  - In conjunction with Foucauldian perspectives on Power and the Subject
 - Applied Inverse Optimization
 - Sociotechnical Infrastructurings of Fairness and Democratic Theory
+  - Discourses surrounding Gerrymandering, quanitification of fairness, and distributions of agency